-Not only does the ISO certificate benefit the consumers, it also benefits the company itself.
-Each company has its own set of quality standards, but having it align with the ISO standards is important.
+Not only does the ISO certificate benefit your consumers, it also benefits your company itself.

 Quality Management System (QMS) refers to the sets of policies, procedures and other records that serves as a guide as to how a company delivers products and services.